nawabahmadreshi/documentation/pages/third-party-integrations/amplitude.md

 ## Retrieve your Amplitude API Key

-For the basic, codeless integration: find your Amplitude API Key and enter it into the Branch Dashboard.
+Find your Amplitude Project Key and enter it into the Branch Dashboard.

-1. Navigate to [https://amplitude.com/settings](https://amplitude.com/settings) and log in.
+1. Log in to your [Amplitude account](https://analytics.amplitude.com/){:target="_blank"}  and navigate to Settings by clicking your username in the top right hand corner.{% image src="/img/pages/third-party-integrations/amplitude/amplitude-settings.png" half center alt='Amplitude Settings' %}
-1. On the Settings page you should see your app(s), with accompanying API Key.
+1. In settings, select "Projects" from the left hand navigation.{% image src="/img/pages/third-party-integrations/amplitude/amplitude-settings-projects.png" 3-quarters center alt='Amplitude Settings - Projects' %}
-1. Copy the API Key of whichever app you’re going to use with Branch.
-Here’s an example: {% image src="/img/pages/third-party-integrations/amplitude/amplitude-api-key.png" half center alt='Example Ad' %}
+1. Copy the Project Key of whichever app you’re going to use with Branch.
+Here’s an example: {% image src="/img/pages/third-party-integrations/amplitude/amplitude-project-key.png" 3-quarters center alt='Example Project Key' %}

 ## Configure the Branch Dashboard